THREADING STATION EMPLOYEE HANDBOOK

 D. Breaks

 Employees are entitled to a 30-minute lunch break between 11:00 a.m. and 2:00 p.m. for shifts six hours or longer that extend over that period.
-Please clock out at the start of your break and clock back in at the end of your break.
 Employees may take this lunch break later if they prefer.
 There is no limit to bathroom breaks, but please try and be wise with your use of time away from your post.
-Make sure to leave your blue clock in a place the customer can see it and set the time for when you will be back.
-Always do this before leaving your post for a break or any other reason.
+Before you leave, make sure to leave your blue clock in a place the customer can see it and set the time for when you will be back.
+Always do this before departing for a break or any other reason.
 During your break please let customers into the store.
 Even if you don't take them right away we need to offer them shelter.

 Paychecks are distributed once a week on Fridays except when Friday falls on a holiday, in which case paychecks will be distributed on the preceding workday.
 All salary deductions are itemized and presented to employees with the paycheck.
-Approved salary deductions may include: federal and state income taxes; social security, Medicare, and state disability insurance; voluntary medical and group hospitalization insurance premiums (if in force and if paid by employee) and other benefits (e.g., life insurance, retirement).
+Salary deductions may include: federal and state income taxes; social security, Medicare, and state disability insurance; voluntary medical and group hospitalization insurance premiums (if in force and if paid by employee) and other benefits (e.g., life insurance, retirement).
 Some employees will be paid bi-weekly.
 You will be informed if you are one of these employees.
+Employees who ask for reviews and follow company policy strictly will be prioritized for pay raises.

 If you an incur an expense during the course of your duties, report the expense to your supervisor and save your receipt.
 You will be reimbursed in your next check.